mak1986/payment-gateway-facade/README.md

 ]
 ```

-Create a new gateway folder in ./lib/gateway and then add a new config folder in it.
+__STEP 2:__ Create a new gateway folder in ./lib/gateway and then add a new config folder in it.

-Create a config.json file in the config folder you just created.
+__STEP 3:__ Create a config.json file in the config folder you just created.
 This file holds your new payment gateway values.
 The code example below belongs to Braintree gateway.

 ```
 {